numan-tariq/numantariq435/README.md

 ## Hi there, I'm Numan | Full Stack Developer

 ### About Me:
-  💻 Software Engineer at Phaedra Solutions — *April 2021 to Present*
+  💻 Software Engineer at Phaedra Solutions — *April 2021 to Present*.
-  🎓 BS(CS) from `University of Central Punjab, Lahore` 👷‍ I worked on leagues.gg, FlareMC, Bots, and multiple other startups / projects.
+  🎓 BS(CS) from `University of Central Punjab, Lahore`.
+  👷‍ I worked on leagues.gg, FlareMC, Bots, and multiple other startups / projects.

-  🔭 I love learning new technologies and contributing to open source.
+  💻 I love learning new technologies and contributing to open source.

 🔭 I’m currently working in